… or failures are your friends :>

 Below, is a demo running on this setup

 The second setup was a bit different.
 It is made of four devices.

 This setup also appeared to be working nicely after some tests, however as MrTrinsic pointed out, it has some stability issues and will not allow running some software so it was a backup card in case ACA failed.
 I don’t have a video of it running though.

 Other mods and add-ons

-Once accel-cards were tested, I’ve started installing OS and testing other mods.
-To name the few:
+Once accel-cards were tested, I started installing OS and testing other mods.
+To name a few:

 - X-surf 500 Ethernet card